brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ADAdmin-Tools/README.md

 33. **Reset-UserPasswordsToDefault.ps1**: Allows for the bulk resetting of user passwords to a default value within a specified OU, enhancing security management efficiency.

-34. **ResetAndSync-DomainGPOs.ps1**: Comprehensive reset and synchronization of Domain GPOs, ensuring policies are up-to-date and effectively applied.
+34. **Reset-and-Sync-DomainGPOs.ps1**: Resets and synchronizes all Domain GPOs.
+This script is intended to be called by a GPO and scheduled as a task, ensuring that all Group Policies are up-to-date and effectively applied across workstations.

 35. **Retrieve-ADGroupsAndMembers.ps1**: Streamlines the retrieval and documentation of AD group and member information, aiding in audit and compliance efforts.